 The ATAV started printing the map series, “My homeland is Antalya,” 11 years ago.
 This year it aims to draw attention to the illegal trafficking of historical artifacts, producing maps in Turkish, English and German.

-During a recent press conference at the Antalya Museum, ATAV President Yeliz Gül Ege said many ancient artifacts were taken from Anatolia “in the darkness of the 19th century” to enrich museums in London, Vienna, Athens, Brussels and Washington.
+During a recent press conference at the Antalya Museum, ATAV President Yeliz Gül Ege said many ancient artifacts were taken from Anatolia “in the darkness of the 19th century” to enrich museums in London, Athens, Brussels and Washington.

 Ege noted that the Roman sarcophagus of Hercules and the Elmalı treasures had been brought back to Antalya and are now being displayed there Antalya thanks to the efforts of various ministries and civil society organizations.